openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 1. <a href="#download-models">Use Model Downloader to download suitable models.</a>
 2. <a href="#convert-models-to-intermediate-representation">Convert the model with Model Optimizer.</a>
 3. <a href="#download-media">Download media files to run inference.</a>
-4. <a href="#run-image-classification">Run inference on a sample and see the results.</a> The following sample is used as an example:
+4. <a href="#run-image-classification">Run inference on a sample and see the results.</a> The following code sample is used as an example:
     - <a href="#run-image-classification">Image Classification Code Sample</a>

 ## <a name="prerequisites"></a>Prerequisites